-The Workhorse II Sentinel is designed for several-month autonomous current profile deployment from temporary or permanent mounting in the ocean, near-shore, harbors, and lakes.
-The Sentinel ADCP system consists of an ADCP, cables, battery pack, CompactFlash (CF) memory card, and software.
-The battery capacity can be increased with upgrades for longer deployments.
+The WorkHorse Sentinel is designed for several-month autonomous current profile deployment from temporary or permanent mounting in the ocean, near-shore, harbors, and lakes.
+The Sentinel ADCP system consists of an ADCP, cables, battery pack, CompactFlash memory card, and software.
+Battery capacity can be increased with upgrades for longer deployments.
 The Sentinel can also be used for direct-reading current profile operation.
 The Sentinel system requires the addition of a Windows® compatible computer to configure the ADCP and replay collected data.

 Figure 2.
-Workhorse II Sentinel ADCP
+200- and 6000-meter WorkHorse Sentinel ADCP